Fallout: London: Reception

-Upon release, Fallout: London received praise for its setting and worldbuilding, although criticism was directed towards the mod's bugs and technical issues present upon release.
+Upon release, Fallout: London received praise for its setting and worldbuilding, although criticism was directed towards its bugs and technical issues present upon release.
 Many reviewers applauded the scope and detail of the game for a free modification, with Joshua Wolens of PC Gamer describing the project as an "impressive modding achievement", and Lewis White of PCGamesN remarking that the mod was "sprawling" and "deserved to be celebrated as a monument to fan dedication".

 Critics praised the mod's world, characters, and interpretation of Fallout within a British setting.
 Claus Larsen of Gamereactor considered its setting to be detailed and authentic, highlighting the game's "English charm and eccentricity" to be captured in its voice acting, cultural references, factions and landmarks.
 Ravi Sinha of GamingBolt commended the mod's "attention to detail" and "well-realized environments", describing the "darker mood" of the setting as immersive and evocative of "a retrofuturistic London that's gone to hell and back".
-White highlighted the mod's "anglicisation of key gameplay features, including items, weapons, easter eggs and its "meticulously thought-out" factions.
+White highlighted the mod's "anglicizing" of key gameplay features, including items, weapons, easter eggs and its "meticulously thought-out" factions.
 Wolens praised the "fun, thoroughly British pastiches" of its setting and characters.

 However, Fallout: London received criticism for the bugs and technical issues upon its release.
-Many critics noted the game experienced frequent crashes, with Wolens describing the mod was "barely playable" and Sinha concurring the poor technical performance was a "hurdle" to enjoying the game.
+Many critics noted it experienced frequent crashes, with Wolens describing the mod as "barely playable" and Sinha concurring that the poor technical performance was a "hurdle" to enjoying the game.
 Larsen cited additional issues, including problems with quest design and inconsistencies in the voice recordings of characters.
 Nic Reuben of Rock Paper Shotgun similarly expressed frustration with the mod, remarking that the "extra mods and settings" required to make Fallout: London stable exceeded his personal tolerance and recommended waiting for a patch.